vmware-tanzu/package-for-kpack/README.md

     kubectl apply -f store.yaml
     ```

-   > Note: Buildpacks are packaged and distributed as buildpackages which are docker images available on a docker registry.
+   > Note: Buildpacks are packaged and distributed as buildpackages which are Docker images available on a Docker registry.
 Buildpackages for other languages are available from [paketo](https://github.com/paketo-buildpacks).

-4. Create a cluster stack configuration
+4. Create a ClusterStack.

    A stack resource is the specification for a [cloud native buildpacks stack](https://buildpacks.io/docs/concepts/components/stack/) used during build and in the resulting app image.